MySecret Encryption Utility

 I wrote the first version after I'd been travelling and needed a simple utility I could keep on a floppy (yes, that long ago!) that would enable me to create and receive encrypted emails from Internet cafes and friends' PCs.
 You can also use it in batch files to carry out automated encryption of backup files.

-These days I use it to store password and other confidential information in text data files.
+These days I use it to store password and other confidential information in text data files and databases.

 thanks for a great program !!i've been testing some programs (using either rijndael or blowfish) and i ended up using MYSECRET.. why?because..